These are just my solutions: no guarantees they are correct!

 Answer:

-This is a strange paradox because it appears that the expected value is the average of double and half which is 1.25 X so you should switch.
+This problem is also known as the exchange paradox, and it is confusing because it appears that the expected value is the average of double and half which is 1.25 X so you should always switch.
 However, this would be true for any value of X you find, so it wouldn't even matter if you open the envelope.
 This same logic suggests that you should also immediately switch back to the original envelope again, which doesn't make sense at all.

-The fault in this reasoning is that you are not actually given enough information to know that double and half are equally probable.
-You would need to know more about the process by which the amounts in the envelopes were determined or what the probability distribution of possible amounts is.
-For example, if there was a known limit for the amounts, you would switch if and only if 2X was within that limit.
+The fault in this reasoning is that you are not given enough information to know that double and half are equally probable.
+You would need to know more about the probability distribution of possible amounts, or the process by which the amounts in the envelopes were determined.
+For example, if there was a known limit for the amounts, you would switch only if 2X was within that limit.
 Note that it is impossible to have an even distribution of all possible values without also having an upper bound.
-If the amounts can go to infinity, there would have to be some uneven probability distribution, and you would need to know what that was to solve the problem properly.
+If the amounts can go to infinity, there would have to be some uneven probability distribution, and you would need to know about that to solve the problem properly.

 Given the lack of any information like this, I believe the correct